Vaessenlu/pushup-ai-tracker/README.md

-# Push Up Tracker
+# movementtracker

-This repository contains the code for a push-up counter webapp.
+This repository contains the code for a movement tracking webapp.
 ## How can I edit this code?

 There are several ways of editing your application.